the-organizer/part_wiki/projects/W5D2B5QS-Raspberrypi-Inventory-Manager/step/PJBANZM4.md

  A smart phone is also a great interface that requires less setup and similar features. (- Label Printing) Once you decide you want a dedicated interface follw these guides!

-  # Skills to be successful in this step
+  ## Skills to be successful in this step
-- Raspi Setup & Basic Operation
+- Rasberry Pi Setup & Basic Operation
+-

+## Objectives

+- Connect the display, camera and keyboard to the Rasberry Pi
+- Successfully boot to the desktop and connect to the network.
 -